 All of the world’s destinations will be on the green list from Monday 1 November, meaning you don’t need to quarantine after returning home from them.
 But where is it actually safe to book a holiday?

-Destinations around the world have been assigned a green, amber or red status based on a range of Covid-19 health metrics, including vaccination numbers, infection rates and variants.
+When the traffic light system was introduced earlier this year, destinations around the world were assigned a green, amber or red status based on a range of Covid-19 health metrics, including vaccination numbers, infection rates and variants.

-However, before rushing into booking a holiday to a green list destination, you still need to consider the country’s entry requirements.
+But before rushing to book a holiday to a green list destination, you still need to consider the country’s entry requirements.
 Some green list countries or territories do not currently allow leisure travel from the UK.

 Hong Kong and Australia, for instance, will not allow entry to anyone from the UK.
-Romania, Latvia and Slovenia have FCDO warnings against travel there, which means your travel insurance would be invalid should you visit.
+While the FCDO has warnings against travel to areas in India, Egypt and Turkey, for example.
 If you travel against government advice this could invalidate your insurance.

 Which countries are on the travel green list?

 All of the world’s countries minus Colombia, Dominican Republic, Ecuador, Haiti, Panama, Peru and Venezuela are currently on the green list.